DoD-Platform-One/bbctl/README.md

 ### Build bbctl

-Execute the following to build the executable and make it available in $GOPATH/bin directory:
+Execute the following to build the executable and make it available in $GOPATH/bin directory.

 ```$ go install```